-At last the two divinities thought to build the sky, a firmament to separate the waters above from the waters below.
-Setting it upon the highest branches of the cosmic tree, Fîrtat and Nefîrtat embedded the stars, the moon and the sun like jewels in the sky.
+The two divinities thought they should build the sky, a firmament to separate the waters above from the waters below.
+Setting it upon the highest branches of the cosmic tree, Fîrtat embedded the stars, the moon and the sun like jewels in the sky.
 Due to a slight miscalculation, however, the sky was too heavy for the earth and the land began to sink into the waters.
-Nonbrother quickly thought to support the land with four pillars, which would then be held up by four fish, and together the two friends made it so.
+Nonbrother quickly dove into the ocean and constructed four pillars, supported by four cosmic fish, to hold up the earth.

 Now that there was light shining down upon the world, the cosmic tree bloomed and bore fruit which Brother and Nonbrother used to shape all manner of men and creatures that walk this Earth.
 While Fîrtat created animals of beauty and practicality, Nefîrtat, with his wild imagination, experimented creating giants, shape-shifters and other strange beasts.
 In the beginning, everyone got along together in peace, but over time, evil seeped into the world from below and the troubles arose.

 The idea of vampires and werewolves, popularised by American cinema classics such as “The Wolfman” and “Dracula”, actually originated from ancient, Romanian superstitions about undead, bloodsucking, shape-shifting horrors–nightmares that seemed very real at the time.
 Fears of illness, poor crops, or foreign enemies were transformed into invisible devils that could be warded away with signs, sigils, or even strings of garlic.